Insality/druid/api/components/base/button_api.md

 button:set_check_function([check_function], [failure_callback])
 ```

-Set function for additional check for button click availability
+Set function for additional check for button click availability.

 - **Parameters:**
 	- `[check_function]` *(function|nil)*: Should return true or false.
 If true - button can be pressed.
-	- `[failure_callback]` *(function|nil)*: Function will be called on button click, if check function return false
+	- `[failure_callback]` *(function|nil)*: Function will be called on button click, if check function returns false

 - **Returns:**
 	- `self` *(druid.button)*: The current button instance